nic-obert/vacation-analysis/README.md

 The analysis was conducted using Python and the Pandas library inside a Jupyter Notebook.
 The notebook with the code is available in the [analyze.ipynb](analyze.ipynb) file.

 Unfortunately, the graphic part of project was meant to be done in Italian, so the following charts are in Italian.
+I translated the chart titles so that you can get the gist of what they are about.
 These charts are in no particular order.

 <br>